zyh0308/learning-journal/designwebpageswithcss.md

 If there are two or more rules that apply to the same element, it is important to understand which will take precedence.

--􏰉􏰁􏰍􏰅 **􏰄􏰓􏰉􏰀LAST RULE** : If the two selectors are identical, the latter of the two will take precedence.
+-**LAST RULE** : If the two selectors are identical, the latter of the two will take precedence.
 Here you can see the second i selector takes precedence over the first.

-- **􏰍􏰈􏰀Specificity** : If one selector is more specific than the others, the more specific rule will take precedence over more general ones.
+- **Specificity** : If one selector is more specific than the others, the more specific rule will take precedence over more general ones.
 In this example: h1 is more specific than * p b is more specific than p p#intro is more specific than p